-Writing “the fact that” doesn’t automagically make anything fact.
+Writing "the fact that" doesn’t automagically make anything fact.
 Does Wall Street really judge founder CEOs differently to non-founder CEOs?
-I don’t know, but I do know short-term results interest the Street and that they don’t really care who delivers them.
+I don't know, but I do know short-term results interest the Street and they don't care who delivers them.

 I don't think there's anything that makes founders intrinsically better at running companies than non-founder CEOs.
 There are plenty of good leaders who are both.

 That said, there are certain structural advantages that founders may have that can make their jobs easier than those of non-founder CEOs — including extra social capital within a company and control of company governance.

 The remainder of Zuckerberg’s (erudite) response is worth reading.

 Subscribe to A Word To The Wise Is Enough

 Get the latest posts delivered right to your inbox